jwmiller5/SCCodes/SetupGuide.md

 We will install and configure a Linux terminal in Windows to ensure new developers learn the commands needed and can switch between Linux/Mac/Windows environments.
 This also makes maintaining the courses easier as the same commands can be used, rather than creating environment-specific instructions.
 * Instructions for [installing Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows 10
   * I chose Ubuntu 18.04 for my linux distro.
 If you just search the store for Ubuntu, the installer will get the latest version.
+* Launch the Linux distro you just installed from the Start menu
 * Install zsh and Oh My Zsh

 ```bash